Teaching Open-Mindedly in the Post-Truth Era

 Back to the Walking Football analogy: if the rabbit hole of defining a word in the context of those that surround it, then having to define, even further, all those words, and on and on, and experience is inexhaustible, and what’s the point, and lift a glass to nihilism… if that kind of limitless indefinite deconstructive search-and-compare lies at the heart of what is different, then maybe Derrida just found it difficult to reach agreement with other people.
 It stands to reason that, if he played Walking Football, Derrida might be the worst cheater on the floor, continually running when he should be walking, then denying it just the same as he tried to gain advantage.
 Maybe, fed up being called a cheater, he would take his ball and go home to play by himself, where no one could say he was wrong.
 Being alone, after all… who would be there, whether as an obedient player or as a sneaky one, to challenge him?

 In fact, maybe that’s why he chose to return to play the next day – for all the arguing, he enjoyed the game, or the attention, or the camaraderie, or the exercise, or whatever, more than being accused of cheating.
 I wonder if, perhaps, in the great game of philosophy football, he would have been the only rival to strike real fear in Diogenes – I mean awe & respect kind of fear, and I mean if they had lived at the same time.
-It’s hard to know about Diogenes since nothing he wrote down ever survived, and these days, I doubt more than a few can recall any of whatever he said, besides that lamp-carrying honesty thing.
+It’s hard to know about Diogenes since nothing he wrote down ever survived, and these days, I doubt more than a few can recall any of whatever he said out loud, besides that lamp-carrying honesty thing.
 (We should all have such good spirit when it comes to our first principles.)
 Anyway, I think Diogenes played for Wimbledon.

 Well, I am being unkind to Derrida.
 Evidently, he was a kinder person by nature than I have let on, as well as an advocate for all voices, all people.
 And the professional care, the uncompromising expertise he took to convey his ideas, to trouble himself with delving down the rabbit hole so arbitrarily – to go down at all but, moreover, to go so far when he might, just the same, have decided to halt.
 Delve as far as you like, but accept responsibility for your decision, every time.
-In that respect, how does Derrida differ from any other person facing decisions?
-Did he have still other motivations?
-No player who kicks a football is deliberately playing to lose, not unless they have been coerced by someone else to do so.
-On the other hand, for all I know, maybe what Derrida called red I would call blue.
-Be careful not to pass the ball to the wrong team!
-(By the way, in sport, dynasties are remembered precisely because they eventually come to an end.)

-Was Derrida no less accountable and open to scrutiny than you, or me, or anybody else?
-To suggest that a word only makes sense based on how it differs from those around it is no less arbitrary than its reciprocal suggestion: a word only makes sense based on how it describes only what it describes.
-Half-full / half-empty, a six and two 3s… Two sides of the same coin are still the same coin.
 Alternatively, who put him up to all this?
 Meanwhile, on his own, surely Derrida had it within himself, as people do when they reach a point, simply to say, “Here is enough.
 I decide to stop here.
 For me, [the item in question] means this.”
 If that doesn’t ring true and sound like him, well, I’d say that can be just as telling of his character; I heard it suggested, once, how we can be helped in knowing something by what it is not.
 So, fine – for Derrida to stake the claim called différance, I’m willing to concede him that moment.
 We all land somewhere, and we’re all hardly alike, even when we’re alike.

 We are, each and every one of us, individual.
 But together we comprise something just as dynamic on a larger scale – one might construe us societally, or perhaps historically, anthropologically, or on and on, in whatever way through whichever lens.
 For me, différance appears an attempt to speak for all about all, prescriptively.
 A grand stab at philosophy, no question, and that’s the beauty of the equality of philosophy, with thanks to Rancière: we all have a part to play and a right to respond.
-For the time being, as I have understood Derrida and his thinking, and I willingly stand to be instructed further, différance strikes me as ironic, being an advocacy for the dynamic development of people and language and culture that self-assuredly asserts its own accuracy.
-That is not an uncommon indictment of postmodernists.
-What’s more, it is ohh, so human.